ReactiveBayes/RxInfer.jl/docs/src/manuals/comparison.md

 end
 ```

-- **Debugging & Visualization**: While `RxInfer.jl` grapples with Julia's nascent debugging system, it does proffer a mechanism to debug the inference [procedure](@ref user-guide-debugging), albeit not as seamlessly as some other packages.
+- **Debugging & Visualization**: While `RxInfer.jl` struggles with Julia's early-stage debugging system, it does provide a mechanism to debug the inference [procedure](@ref user-guide-debugging), even though not as seamlessly as some other packages.